Starting from Scratch

 The anxiety that plagued me boiled down to my future, and what I wanted it to look like—or, more accurately, what I didn’t.

-I saw myself in 5 to 10 years, climbing my way up the professional ladder to Editor status—or perhaps there already—and working 70-hour weeks with little pay or vacation time.
+I saw myself in five to 10 years, climbing my way up the professional ladder to Editor status—or perhaps there already—and working 70-hour weeks with little pay or vacation time.
 I saw myself painstakingly wordsmithing descriptions of ballgowns and beauty products and bridal suites for the thousandth time, desperately searching for a fresh angle on the same trivial subject.
 I saw myself high-strung and stretched thin, leading an identical life to that of my current editor: a divorced workaholic who, day in and day out, devoted her all to the company.

 And my stomach dropped.